rossta/webpackersurvival.guide/content/orientation/wtf.md

 If you’re struggling to make Webpacker work, it could be a bug or because of a surprising Webpacker default.
 But, most likely it’s because you’re missing some knowledge about webpack, how it works, and what it’s trying to do.

-## What problem does webpack solve?
+## What problem does Webpacker solve?

 ### Bundling